montmorency3/Fake-News-Detector/README.md

    >> feature_classifier: simple logistic regression classifier using extracted features

 3) The LLM_data contains the results of the API calls.
 Further details contained within.

+Acknowledgments
+ISOT Dataset creators for providing labeled fake news articles.
+Liar Dataset contributors for their comprehensive dataset of labeled statements.